 Hvítserkur in North of Iceland is truly a natural wonder.
 It’s shaped like a creature that looks like a petrified troll, sea monster, a dragon, a rhino or a dinosaur.
 This is what gives it the nickname “Rhino Rock.”

 Hvítserkur which only rises up about 15 meters (49 ft) from sea level is relatively light in color due to guano but the background of it is black basalt creating the most enchanting contrast.
-The action of the ocean surf eroded the sea stack into looking like it does today but locals were afraid that the sea erosion would eventually take Hvítserkur down so the base of it has now been strengthened with concrete.
+The action of the ocean surf eroded the sea stack into looking like it does today.
+Locals were afraid that the sea erosion would destroy Hvítserkur, so the base of it has now been strengthened with concrete.

 The wildlife surrounding Hvítserkur is phenomenal.
 You can find the classic Icelandic seabirds Seagulls, Shag and Fulmar along with some very aggressive Arctic Terns but also wonderful and cute seals as the site is actually one of the biggest seal-colonies in Iceland.
-On the beach, you will often find colorful jellyfish which Icelanders find quite interesting as they aren’t common on the island.
+On the beach, you will often find colorful jellyfish.

 How did Hvítserkur form?
 The Rhino Rock Formation